modernish/modernish/README.md

   have passed all the modernish tests for fatal bugs.
 Cross-platform scripts should use it instead of hard-coding /bin/sh, because on some operating systems (NetBSD, OpenBSD, Solaris) /bin/sh is not POSIX compliant.
-* `$SIGPIPESTATUS`: The exit status of a command killed by SIGPIPE (a broken pipe).
+* `$SIGPIPESTATUS`: The exit status of a command killed by `SIGPIPE` (a broken pipe).
 For instance, if you use `grep something somefile.txt |
-  more` and you quit `more` before `grep` is finished, `grep` is killed by SIGPIPE and exits with that particular status.
+  more` and you quit `more` before `grep` is finished, `grep` is killed by `SIGPIPE` and exits with that particular status.
-  Hardened commands or functions may need to handle such a SIGPIPE exit specially to avoid unduly killing the program.
+  Hardened commands or functions may need to handle such a `SIGPIPE` exit specially to avoid unduly killing the program.
 The exact value of this exit status is shell-specific, so modernish runs a quick test to determine it at initialisation time.
-  If SIGPIPE was set to ignore by the process that invoked the current shell, `SIGPIPESTATUS` can't be detected and is set to the special value 99999.
+  If `SIGPIPE` was set to ignore by the process that invoked the current shell, `$SIGPIPESTATUS` can't be detected and is set to the special value 99999.
 See also the description of the [`WRN_NOSIGPIPE`](#user-content-warning-ids)
   ID for